eunrcn/tp/docs/UserGuide.md

   ![result for 'find burger'](images/find/findBurgerResult.png)

-### Adding a Note : `note`
+### Updating a Note : `note`

-This command will allow you to add & edit notes to an internship application contact.
-There are 2 ways to execute this command based on your use: <br>
+This command will allow you to update the notes of a company contact without overwriting them !

 <box>